Buryat language: Geographic distribution

-The majority of Buryat speakers live in Russia along the northern border of Mongolia where it is an official language in the Buryat Republic and was an official language in the former Ust-Orda Buryatia and Aga Buryatia autonomous okrugs.
+The majority of Buryat speakers live in Russia along the northern border of Mongolia.
+In Russia, it is an official language in the Republic of Buryatia and was an official language in the former Ust-Orda Buryatia and Aga Buryatia autonomous okrugs.
 In the Russian census of 2002, 353,113 people out of an ethnic population of 445,175 reported speaking Buryat (72.3%).
 Some other 15,694 can also speak Buryat, mostly ethnic Russians.
 Buryats in Russia have a separate literary standard, written in a Cyrillic alphabet.
 It is based on the Russian alphabet with three additional letters: Ү/ү, Ө/ө and Һ/һ.

 There are at least 100,000 ethnic Buryats in Mongolia and Inner Mongolia, China, as well.

 Dialects

 The delimitation of Buryat mostly concerns its relationship to its immediate neighbors, Mongolian proper and Khamnigan.
 While Khamnigan is sometimes regarded as a dialect of Buryat, this is not supported by isoglosses.
 The same holds for Tsongol and Sartul dialects, which rather group with Khalkha Mongolian to which they historically belong.
 Buryat dialects are: